 Delivering a relevant but sensitive content marketing programme during this time is more important than ever.
 Empathy is key.
 You must be respectful of the situation.
 Many people are suffering, and many businesses are too.
 Meanwhile, some brands are seeing a huge surge in demand.

 Whatever your situation, you must show that you care and back it up with deeds.
 It’s of no use to say you care and then carry on as you were previously.
 Think about the balance between informing and entertaining.
 In the early stages of the crisis, informative content has been key.
-As we all self-isolate for weeks and weeks, will the balance tip back towards entertaining your audience?
+As we all self-isolated for weeks and weeks, did the balance tip back towards entertaining your audience?

 Don’t forget to review the imagery you are using, too.
 In these days of social distancing it’s important that content reflects this – no holding hands, mass gatherings or touching!

 Typically, I would say for many brands that you get more long-term benefit from creating evergreen content that can be used and re-used many times over, covering topics that won’t disappear from the news or fall out of fashion.
 You can schedule social media posts to link back to that content for months to come.